-The costs of program and supporting services activities have been summarized on a functional basis in the statements of activities.
-The statements of functional expenses present the natural classification detail of expenses by function.
+The costs of providing the various program and supporting activities have been summarized on a functional basis in the accompanying financial statements.
+The statement of functional expenses presents the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
-The expenses that are allocated include occupancy and amortization, which are allocated on a square footage basis, as well as salaries and wages, benefits, payroll taxes, professional services, office expenses, information technology, interest, insurance, and other, which are allocated on the basis of estimates of time and effort.